Yuvraj Singh: Cancer diagnosis and comeback

 Singh's cancer was detected by a Russian doctor in 2011.
 In March 2012, Singh was discharged from hospital after completing the third and final cycle of chemotherapy and returned to India in April.
 After his chemotherapy sessions treating seminoma in Indianapolis, Singh's cancer showing full signs of remission, and he aimed at resuming cricket at the World Twenty20.
 The selectors picked Singh to be a part of the 15-member Indian squad for the 2012 ICC World Twenty20 in Sri Lanka in September 2012.

-He played against New Zealand in a T20I at Chennai where he scored 34 off 26 balls (1 four, 2 sixes) as his side lost by only 1 run.
+He played against New Zealand in a T20I at Chennai where he scored 34 off 26 balls (1 four, 2 sixes) as his team lost by only 1 run.
 He started his World Twenty20 campaign with a 3/24 against Afghanistan.
 He took 1/16 against Australia, 2/16 against Pakistan and a 2/23 against South Africa.
 He ended up being the highest wicket taker for India in the tournament though he could not meet expectations with his bat.

 He got selected for the Test series against England at home.
 He later played 3 test matches in the 4 match test series against England after which he was dropped.
 He later was selected for the India-Pakistan Series, returning to form in the second T20I by scoring a blistering 72 off just 36 balls.
 He could not make an impact in the One Day series against Pakistan and England, only scoring 1 half century in 7 matches.

 For his performances in 2012, he was named in the T20I XI of the year by ESPNcricinfo.

 In September 2013, Singh made a comeback to India's limited-overs squad for the Twenty20 and first three ODIs of the home series against Australia.